Filip Holender

-Filip Holender (Филип Холендер; born 27 July 1994) is a Hungarian professional footballer who plays as a forward for Vasas.
+Filip Holender (Филип Холендер; born 27 July 1994) is a Hungarian professional footballer who plays as a forward for Fehérvár on loan from Vasas.

 Club career

 Budapest Honvéd

 During his career at Budapest Honvéd Holender scored 30 goals in 159 matches.

 Lugano

 On 21 July 2019, Holender played his first match in Lugano against FC Zürich in 4-0 away victory for Lugano in the 2019–20 Swiss Super League.
-On 25 August 2019 he scored two goals against FC Saint Gallen on the 5th match day, although Lugano lost 3–2 at the Kybunpark, St. Gallen.
+On 25 August 2019, he scored two goals against St. Gallen on the 5th match day, although Lugano lost 3–2 at the Kybunpark, St. Gallen.

 Partizan

 By early October, Holender agreed to a loan deal to Serbian side FK Partizan.

 International career

-Holender was born in Kragujevac, FR Yugoslavia (today in Serbia) and his grandfather was Hungarian He decided to represent Hungary internationally, and debuted for the Hungary national under 21 team at 8 September 2014.
+Holender was born in Kragujevac, FR Yugoslavia (today in Serbia) and his grandfather was Hungarian.
+He decided to represent Hungary internationally, and debuted for the Hungary national under 21 team at 8 September 2014.

 He made his debut for the senior national team on 18 November 2018 in a 2018–19 UEFA Nations League C game against Finland.

 On 5 September 2019, he scored his first goal in a friendly match against Montenegro at the Podgorica City Stadium, Podgorica, Montenegro.

 On 1 June 2021, Holender was included in the final 26-man squad to represent Hungary at the rescheduled UEFA Euro 2020 tournament.